Burtenshaw History, Family Crest & Coats of Arms

 The first on record was William del Birkenschawe listed in 1274 in the Court Rolls of the Manor of Wakefield, Yorkshire.
 A Thomas Birchynshaw was listed in the Poll Tax Rolls of that same county in 1379.

-Important Dates for the Burtenshaw family
+Early History of the Burtenshaw family

 This web page shows only a small excerpt of our Burtenshaw research.
 Another 70 words (5 lines of text) covering the years 1408, 1587, 1634, 1739, 1664 and 1672 are included under the topic Early Burtenshaw History in all our PDF Extended History products and printed products wherever possible.